 Additive/Variant Analysis: This comment is additive to my argument.

 Contextualization: Our older volunteers (in the Foundation) make tremendous contributions to our community.
-Their sense of purpose and meaning equate to greater wellbeing, as I’ve seen by the way they are aging in place and remaining vibrant.
+Their sense of purpose and meaning equates to greater well-being, as I’ve seen by the way they are aging in place and remaining vibrant.

 Source Two: To, R. (2020).
 A Practical Guide For Volunteer Involving Organizations.